supabitapp/codex-balancer/README.md

 export CODEX_BALANCER_API_KEY="<server-key>"
 ```

-For Fish, use `set -x CODEX_BALANCER_API_KEY "<server-key>"`.
-To persist it, add the appropriate command to a private startup file that your shell sources.
+add that to your `~/.zshrc` or whatever env loading mechanism or shell you use.

-In `~/.codex/config.toml`:
+Then in `~/.codex/config.toml`:

 ```toml
 model_provider = "balancer"